megaptera-helvetiae/eco-evo-interactions/content/event/_index.md

 ---
-title: Molecular divergence and evolution since the closure of the Isthmus of Panamá And here comes a lot of text I guess.
+title: Molecular divergence and evolution since the closure of the Isthmus of Panamá
-And then a photo.

-title: Molecular divergence and evolution since the closure of the Isthmus of Panamá And here comes a lot of text I guess.
+content: And here comes a lot of text I guess.
 And then a photo.

 # View.
 #   1 = List